 Average Price: $200

 The big gimmick here was the implementation of glow-in-the-dark darts and discs, and this compact, versatile blaster featured a clip mechanism that went behind the handle, making it a uniquely-designed, highly-accurate addition to any arsenal.
 If you’ve got one in the box, it can net you a few C-notes on the secondary market.
-Or, you can give modding a whirl, as this gun is “very popular with customizers,” according to Zahn.
+Or, you can give modding a whirl, as the Nerf Rayven line is “very popular with customizers,” according to Zahn.

 Average Price: $150